mtkyaw04/asl-static-sign-recognition/README.md

 - Mobile app integration

 ## License

-This project is open-source and distributed under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

 ## Contributing